Skip to main content

 9 mentions Positive Neutral Negative

-• “I honestly tried to enjoy the game not minding the technical problems, but random freezes that also black screen the game without being able to move while the music is still on?”
+• “I honestly tried to enjoy the game despite the technical problems, but random freezes that also black screen the game without being able to move while the music is still on?”

 • “Unfortunately, the game randomly freezes and forces you to restart.”